joladev/variadic.me/about.markdown

 This blog will probably just feature basic write ups of small time projects in whatever technologies I got worked up about at the moment.
 There is often a serious lack of material on the step just between learning a language and being able to build advanced applications in it, and that's the area I'll be aiming for in my posts.
 The source code for this site is [available for reference on github][variadicgh].

-Feel free to contact me at <erik@variadic.me>.
+Feel free to contact me at <erik@variadic.me> or check out my profile on [Careers 2.0][careers].
 I enjoy emails.
 And cats.

 ## Colophon